Frequently Asked Questions (FAQs)

 When we were created in 2004, there were few facilities in California where scientists could work with all types of stem cells, particularly embryonic stem cells, and few scientists had access to labs that contained all the equipment needed to do this specialized work.
 One of our earliest rounds of funding went to build lab spaces that could be shared by researchers within the institution and also used to train younger scientists on how to work with stem cells.

 Training was (and is) needed to build the field and create the next generation of stem cell scientists.
 New therapies won’t happen without people trained to work with stem cells who have both the technical skills and the equipment they need.
 We have funded programs to train high school students, college students, graduate students and early career scientists.
-For more about the different educational programs we’ve funded, visit our Training Tomorrow’s Scientists Page.
+For more about the different educational programs we’ve funded, visit our Education Programs page.

 Most of our funding goes to the research itself.
 In the early years, because this was such a new field, much of the funding was focused on fundamental, basic science, to help develop a deeper understanding of stem cells and how they worked.
 More recently we have begun to move the most promising ideas that came out of that earlier funding into clinical trials where they can be tested in people.
-We’ve also established the Alpha Stem Cell Clinics Network, which conducts high quality stem cell trials for a wide variety of diseases at leading medical centers in California.
+We’ve also established the Alpha Clinics Network, the Patient Support Program, and the Community Care Centers for Excellence.

 Yes.
-To date we have funded 68 projects that were approved to run clinical trials including work in heart disease, cancer, HIV/AIDS, two different forms of blindness and sickle cell disease, to name a few.
-We also funded the early research in more than 30 other projects that led to clinical trials.
-To learn about the latest list of clinical trials that CIRM is funding, visit our Funding Clinical Trials page.
+To date we have funded numerous projects including work in heart disease, cancer, HIV/AIDS, two different forms of blindness and sickle cell disease, to name a few.
+To learn about the latest list of clinical trials that CIRM is funding, visit our Funding Clinical Trials page

 When CIRM started in 2004, little research space existed where scientists could work with all types of stem cells, particularly embryonic stem cells, and that contained the equipment needed to work with the cells and – most importantly – develop new therapies.
 Stem cell scientists were also spread thinly across many research campuses, limiting interactions and slowing the spread of ideas.
 One of the greatest needs therefore was laboratory space for these scientists to work and collaborate.